 Reduced oxygen concentrations can inhibit both photosynthesis and respiration in macroalgae (Kinne, 1977).
-Despite this, macroalgae are thought to buffer the environmental conditions of low oxygen, thereby acting as a refuge for organisms in oxygen depleted regions especially if the oxygen depletion is short-term (Frieder et al., 2012).
+Despite this, macroalgae are thought to buffer the environmental conditions of low oxygen, thereby acting as a refuge for organisms in oxygen depleted regions especially if the oxygen depletion is short term (Frieder et al., 2012).
 A rapid recovery from a state of low oxygen is expected if the environmental conditions are transient.
 If levels do drop below 4 mg/l negative effects on these organisms can be expected with adverse effects occurring below 2mg/l (Cole et al., 1999).

 Sensitivity Assessment.
 Reduced oxygen levels are likely to inhibit photosynthesis and respiration but not cause a loss of the macroalgae population directly.
-In addition, in tide swept conditions, deoxygenation is likely to highly localised and short lived.
-Resistance has been assessed as 'High',

-Resilience as 'High'.
+In addition, IR.MIR.KT.XKT & IR.MIR.KT.XKTX are tide swept so that any deoxygenation would be highly localised and transient.
+Resistance has been assessed as 'High', Resilience as 'High'.
 Sensitivity has been assessed as 'Not sensitive' at the benchmark level.